Venezuela's Chavez heads to Cuba for medical treatment

 Chavez's treatment could make it difficult for him to help allies campaign ahead of December 16 elections for state governors, which will be key to expanding his control over the provinces.

-His allies, who run 15 of the country's 22 states, have considerably less popular appeal than he does and can get a leg up in elections if Chavez joins them at rallies.
+His allies, who run 15 of the country's 22 states, have considerably less popular appeal than he does and can get a leg up at the elections if Chavez joins them at rallies.

 A prolonged absence could also slow the pace of key economic policy decisions, which often depend on his direct approval.